 St. Armand’s circle is a small retail district between downtown Sarasota and the Keys/Gulf of Mexico.
 Here you’ll find a park in the center surrounded on all sides by retail shops, restaurants and bars, monuments and memorials, and sunshine, palm trees, and an ocean breeze.
 (Check out more to see at St. Armand’s circle here.)

-Check out this map of St. Armand’s Circle and choose from a number of restaurants like:
+For lunch you can check out this map of St. Armand’s Circle and choose from a number of restaurants like:

 - Cha Cha Coconuts—a self-proclaimed Floribbean eatery